What is hepatitis?

 What treatment is available for hepatitis B virus infection?

 There is no cure for hepatitis B virus infection, but symptoms can be managed.
 Treatment can be given for some of the liver diseases caused by the infection.

 How can hepatitis B virus infection be prevented?

 The best protection against the hepatitis B virus is a vaccine.
 The vaccine triggers your body’s immune system to fight off the virus when you are exposed to it.
-It usually is given in three or four doses.
+It usually is given in three doses over a 6-month period.

 What if I have been recently exposed to the hepatitis B virus and I have not had the vaccine?

 People who have been recently exposed to the hepatitis B virus and are not vaccinated are usually given the vaccine along with a shot of hepatitis B immune globulin (HBIG).
 HBIG contains antibodies to the virus.
 It can give additional protection against infection in certain situations.

 The hepatitis C virus is spread by direct contact with infected blood.
 This can happen while sharing needles or sharing household items that come into contact with blood.
 A baby can be infected during birth if the mother has the hepatitis C virus.
 It also can be spread during unprotected sex, but it is harder to spread the virus this way.
 It is not spread by casual contact.

 Is there a test for the hepatitis C virus?

 There are several tests for the hepatitis C virus.
 One test shows whether you are infected with the hepatitis C virus.
 If the test result is positive, another kind of test can tell whether you still have the virus in your blood and if so, how much virus is present.